 - Practice leadership

 - Work as a team with professional staff

 - Have fun helping kids from our community and be a great role model

 - Receive a Program Completion Certificate documenting volunteer hours

 - Receive a Letter of Reference for college or a job (as needed)

 - Have a fun and awesome summer!

-The C.I.T. program runs daily, Monday through Friday, from 6/27/2017 to 8/25/2017, from 10 am to 5 pm; with one wrap-up meeting scheduled in September (date/ time TBD).
-The first week of the program (6/27 to 6/30) will include an Equine Encounter Teen Leadership Program at Ironstone Farm in Andover.
+The C.I.T. program runs daily, Monday through Friday, from 6/25/2019 to 8/23/2019, from 10 am to 5 pm (hours can be flexible); with one wrap-up meeting scheduled in August/ September (date/ time TBD).
+It includes an exciting team-building kick-off week at Ironstone Farm in Andover.